jackfranklin/javascriptplayground.com/_posts/2013-06-03-refactoring-js.md

 * Using `return false` rather than `e.preventDefault()`.
 * It's very much tied to a specific DOM Structure.
 Often it's best to try to generalize your jQuery selectors and DOM traversal so small HTML changes (renaming a class, etc) don't break all your behaviour.

-Something that I wont cover here is changing this code into a jQuery plugin.
+Something that I won't cover here is changing this code into a jQuery plugin.
 In reality I probably would do this, but in this instance I'd rather discuss specific refactorings within this system, so the moving to a plugin is just an abstraction too many.

 ### Breaking code down

 This code is largely split into two parts.
 The first activates a specific tab if it is in the url.
 For example, if `http://foo.com/#tab2` is hit, the second tab will be activated.
 The second part adds click handlers to all the tab links so we can click to swap betweem them.

 The first thing I like to do in this case is write some tests.
 I decided to use QUnit to do so.
-I wont go into great detail on QUnit ([I've written an intro to it before](http://javascriptplayground.com/blog/2012/04/javascript-testing-qunit-1/)), but you can [see the test JS on Github](https://github.com/javascript-playground/refactoring-js/blob/master/test/tests.js).
-I wont paste it in here as it's pretty long.
+I won't go into great detail on QUnit ([I've written an intro to it before](http://javascriptplayground.com/blog/2012/04/javascript-testing-qunit-1/)), but you can [see the test JS on Github](https://github.com/javascript-playground/refactoring-js/blob/master/test/tests.js).
+I won't paste it in here as it's pretty long.
 Essentially I wrote tests that test:

 * When we visit the page, the 1st tab is visible.
 * When I click the link for tab 2, the 2nd tab is activated.